 It took a while before my son successfully stacked one of the pieces back onto its base, but the pure satisfaction you see when he did it was magic.

 There are many kinds of stacking toys, and I recommend getting a well made wooden one.
 With it, the child can learn to discern sizes and colour sorting later on.
 For young toddlers, look for one with a rocking base to aid them.

 Wooden nesting / stacking Boxes

-For the older 1 year olds, they can also use them as little houses for toys dolls, garage for their cars, and much more.
-The boxes can also be doubled for color sorting activities.
+For the older 1 year olds, they can also use them as little houses for toys dolls, garages for their cars, and much more.
+The boxes can also be doubled for colour sorting activities.

 Wooden building blocks

 Wooden building blocks are one of those toys that will see your child through the years.
 It is what the pedagogics call an open-ended toy.
 It allows the child to play creatively and freely in any way they want it.

 At around 1 year, my son first only picks it up and chew on it.
 He also enjoys knocking down the towers that I built.
 Later closer to 18 months, he learned to stack them and made some small constructions.
 Much later towards 2, children will start to be creative with the blocks.